mattrussell2/15-docker/README.md

 ```
 register-utln
 ```
 This will create an ssh-key for you, so you don't need to enter your password to connect to the halligan server.
 This will make downloading support code, etc. much easier, and will enable automated backups of your work.
+To verify that your ssh key is registered, you can run `ssh utln@homework.cs.tufts.edu` after the command finishes.
+It should connect you to the halligan homework server without any prompting for a password.
+If you have ssh'd, run `exit` to quit from the homework server.

 ## Automatic Backups
-From within the development container in `VSCode`:
+Excellent!
+Now, from within the development container in `VSCode`:

-0. `cd /workspaces/cs-15`
 1. Press `CTRL/CMD + SHIFT + p`
 2. Search for and select `SFTP: config`

+You should now see a file `sftp.json`, with various configuration options.
+You should not have to edit these (and so can close the file).
 You only need to do this once.
 Now, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.

 To verify that backups are working:

 1. Create a file and make some minor edits to it.
 2. Save the file - the automatic backup only happens when you save!
-3. Open a terminal from within your development container.
-4. Run `ssh utln@homework.cs.tufts.edu`, where you replace `utln` with your utln.
+3. Run `ssh utln@homework.cs.tufts.edu`, where you replace `utln` with your utln.
-5. run `cd cs-15`
+4. run `cd cs-15`
-6. run `ls`
+5. run `ls`
-7. You should see the file you just created.
+6. You should see the file you just created.
+7. run `exit` to quit from the homework server.

 ## Workflow
 Okay!
 For the future, anytime you want to work on `cs-15` stuff: